kaiko-ai/eva/docs/user-guide/tutorials/evaluate_resnet.md

 # Train and evaluate a ResNet

 If you read [How to use eva](../how_to_use.md) and followed the [Tutorials](../tutorials.md) to this point, you might ask yourself why you would not always use the *offline* workflow to run a complete evaluation.
-An *offline*-run stores the computed embeddings and runs faster than the *online*-workflow which computes a encoder-forward pass in every epoch.
+An *offline*-run stores the computed embeddings and runs faster than the *online*-workflow which computes a backbone-forward pass in every epoch.

-One use case for the *online*-workflow is the evaluation of a supervised ML model that does not rely on an encoder/decoder architecture.
+One use case for the *online*-workflow is the evaluation of a supervised ML model that does not rely on an backbone/head architecture.
 To demonstrate this, lets train a ResNet 18 from [Pytoch Image Models (timm)](https://timm.fast.ai/).

 To do this we need to create a new config-file: